Some people prefer casual relationships more than committed relationships. For the uninitiated, how do you define casual relationships?

 Here are some examples of questions you might ask each other –

-- How shall we deal with things if one of us falls in love with each other, or someone else?
+How shall we deal with things if one of us falls in love with the other or someone else?

 5. Don’t say you love them

-If you talk with your casual partner and they too have feelings and want to take things into a more exclusive phase, then that’s probably a more appropriate time to exchange I love you’s.
+If you talk with your casual partner and they, too, have feelings and want to take things into a more exclusive phase, then that’s probably a more appropriate time to exchange I love you.

 Any sooner and you might be gravely disappointed.